10mm axle.. 9mm dropouts..

 First step is to tape up the area to prevent fine metal dust from getting into the bearings.
 Then take out the dremel tool and a bunch of cutting disks.
 I found that by stacking a number of disks together you get a nice wide grinding surface to work with..

-Then using a caliper, measure out the 9mm dropouts on the fork ( you could just eyeball it and keep taking a bit off at a time, then check the axle on the fork for a tight fit.. but i find that a caliper saves time.
+Then, using a caliper,ruler, scrap of wood, duct tape ( ok.. no duct tape.. tho some people will argue that ) measure out the 9mm dropouts on the fork ( you could just eyeball it and keep taking a bit off at a time, then check the axle on the fork for a tight fit.. but i find that a caliper saves time and frustration..

 Now, don't be in a hurry here, take a shaving and then check with the caliper.. and keep working little by little until it just barely fits..